ProactiveProgrammers/www.proactiveprogrammers.com/decks/discrete-structures-slides/data-containers/slides.md

 ---

-# Searching a CSV File
+# Searching a CSV File with Python

 <v-clicks>